vivaria/edisonrul.ing/docs/source/cards/q/quick-charger.md

 ### Card Rulings

-●If an effect is chained that removes 1 of the 2 targeted Batteryman monsters from your GY, the remaining Batteryman monster is added to your hand.
+*   If an effect is chained that removes 1 of the 2 targeted Batteryman monsters from your GY, the remaining Batteryman monster is added to your hand.